This Panda Express Orange Chicken recipe tastes just like the takeout version with crispy chicken tossed in a sweet and spicy orange sauce.

 Instructions

-- Mix together sauce ingredients in a bowl and set aside.
+- Mix sauce ingredients in a bowl and set aside.
 Add rice ingredients to a rice cooker and cook.

 Share With Me!